 Think about your goals

 Do you want to study or intern?
 Do you need to take a specific class abroad?
 Would research be of interest?
 Do you want to be a with a group or more independent?
 Do you want to live with a family?
-Use the provided worksheet to think about your goals.
+Download the Get Started flyer and use the provided Explore worksheet to think about your goals.
 Bring your worksheet to an “Explore” event.

-Connect with an Education Abroad Advisor, first by watching one of our virtual information sessions and then by joining us for a Live Connect Q&A event.
+Start by watching one of our virtual information sessions and then join us for a Live Connect Q&A event.
 Pick a session or two that match your interests.

 Browse the “Find a Program” and “My Credit Abroad” databases